reviews

 - "minor complaints":

-(read: 2023) "ANNE OF GREEN GABBLES" was a lovely children's good, the writing was very pleasant to read i think the growth of Anne through the years after arriving at GREEN GABBLES, of her becoming quieter and less lost inside of her vivid imagination, was such an interesting and beautiful way to wrap up her childhood self and move to her later teens... it was all very rewarding! the thing that made it a 4 for me was how i wished the emotionally charged scenes went in more detail, because they really had the potential of packing a serious punch, but i always felt like the writing didn't go as far as it could have!
+(read: 2023) "ANNE OF GREEN GABBLES" was very pleasant to read and i think the growth of Anne through the years after arriving at GREEN GABBLES was such a beautiful way to wrap up her childhood self and move to her later teens... it was all very rewarding! the thing that made it a 4 was how i wished the emotionally charged scenes went in more detail, because they really had the potential of packing a serious punch, but it always felt like the writing didn't want to go as far as it could have. i also thought the scenes outside of town lacked the whimsy of Avolea and were boring to read through. i mean, anne going to collage was just quickly glossed over.

 3